Summary / Quick Answer

 Instead of sacrificing health for a buzz, you’re choosing relaxation and restoration.

-If you’re ready to trade vodka shots for vegan gummies, here’s how to make the transition smooth:
+If you’re ready to trade vodka shots for gummies and brownies, here’s how to make the transition smooth:

 The science and real-world results are clear: alcohol is much harder on your body than cannabis edibles.